danamini/aichat/readme.md

 ## Dependencies

-The following dependencies are required for the project to run.
+There are some packages that the app requires to run.

 You can install the required Python libraries by running:
 `pip install -r requirements.txt`